 2. New Friends

 Rowing is a terrific way to meet other people from all years and all colleges, and in particular your fellow freshers, many of whom you would never even get to meet otherwise.
 The people who you row with, learn to row with, race with, win with, and lose with (not much of this though) will become some of your best friends for your university years.

 3. Social Scene

-From the infamous formal swaps with other Colleges to BBQs and fabulous end of term dinners.
-You’ll never be short of opportunities to drink, eat and be merry!
+From the infamous formal swaps with other Colleges to BBQs and fabulous end of term dinners, you’ll never be short of opportunities to eat, drink and be merry!
 Click here for a list of social activities at SCBC.

 4. Try Something New

 Rowing is an excellent sport to take up if you would like to try something new, and this is the best – perhaps the only – opportunity you will have in your life to have a go.
 In fact, most of the rowers representing Team GB started rowing at university – perhaps you could be next?

 Time out on the river gives some well-deserved and often much-needed time away from your studies.
 If you’re worried about it getting in the way of your work, then just know that many of our rowers find it’s a great way of clearing your head away from your books, which in turn can help you think more clearly when you need to.
 Taking breaks like this is crucial in a place like Cambridge where work can sometimes become overbearing.

 Rowing will improve both your fitness and strength greatly.
 It is unique in comparison to most sports in that it exercises all of your major muscle groups.
 In addition, competitive rowing is a low-impact sport, providing little room for the more serious injuries found in contact and high-impact sports.
 Exercising as a team is also good for your mental health, providing a break from work alongside an endorphin boost.
 In all, rowing is good for you.